maestrodev/maestro_jenkins_exporter/README.md

 ## Structure

-To simplify the initial export process, this tool currently relies on Jenkins having a 2-level nesting of views which can be used to construct the following structure in Maestro:
+To simplify the initial export process, this tool currently relies on Jenkins having up to a 2-level nesting of views which can be used to construct the following structure in Maestro:

 ```
 top level views -> groups
+   jobs -> compositions (group project)
    second level views -> projects
      jobs -> compositions
+jobs -> compositions (ungrouped project)
 ```

+Further nesting of views will be ignored with a message in the output, and any jobs will be added to the ungrouped project.